Support and Advice Available to You

-- The Welcome Office - offers specialist advice and guidance on all aspects of moving to the UK, allowing new staff to settle in their new roles and homes, as effortlessly as possible.
+- - offers specialist advice and guidance on all aspects of moving to the UK, allowing new staff to settle in their new roles and homes, as effortlessly as possible.
 They can provide support on a range of topics, including: international relocation, visas and immigration, finding accommodation, schooling and childcare, life in the UK and London, settling in to the College

 - Information for overseas staff - essential information on various topics including: accommodation, childcare, travel, healthcare, bank accounts and pensions

 - Living in the UK – guide for staff at Imperial on living in London, communications, public transport, information about the UK, learning English, public holidays and college closures

 - Centre for Academic English - can help you with both your academic and social English.
 The courses are specifically designed to meet the needs of international Imperial members carrying out research in science, engineering and medicine.

 - Parents’ Network - information for parents who are new to the UK

 Information from external organisations can be found here [PDF – External Support for moving to the UK].